TROISTROIS/30-Day-Terraform-Challenge/README.md

 - `Day-02-Setting-Up-Terraform/`: Environment setup for Day 2.
 - `Day-03-Deploying-Your-First-Server-With-Terraform/`: First server deployment for Day 3.
 - `Day-04-Deploying-a-HA-WebApp-On-AWS/`: High Availability infrastructure for Day 4.
+- `Day-05-Scaling-Infrastructure-and-Understanding-Terraform-State/`: Scaling and state management experiments for Day 5.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.